Tonight (West Side Story song): Stage and screen recordings

 In the original 1957 Broadway production of West Side Story, "Tonight" was performed by Larry Kert and Carol Lawrence in the roles of Tony and Maria.
 In the 1961 film adaptation of the musical, the song was performed by Marni Nixon (dubbing Natalie Wood as Maria) and Jimmy Bryant (dubbing Richard Beymer as Tony).
 This rendition of the song is listed at number 59 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
-In the 2021 film adaptation, it was performed by Rachel Zegler as Maria and Ansel Elgort as Tony, and was released as a digital download single of the film's soundtrack album on December 1, 2021.